 Services & Programs

 SVSS has provided one-to-one, direct volunteer services to Saanich residents for over 30 years.
-If you would like to access any of these services, please contact us by calling (250) 595-8008
+If you would like to access our services, contact Sharon Parker to request a consult.

 Health Protocols:

 We d0 our best to keep our community and volunteers safe.
-Our services will be adjusted to fit safety guidelines if they are announced.
+Our services will be adjusted to fit health guidelines as they are announced by the Provincial Government of BC.

 Volunteer Services